uibk-dps-teaching/ps_os_2023/exercise08/README.md

 - The example uses `INADDR_ANY`.
 Could we also use `INADDR_LOOPBACK`?
 - The example uses `SOCK_STREAM`.
 Name two other types of sockets and briefly explain their difference compared to `SOCK_STREAM`.
 - What is the range of possible ports that we assign to `addr.sin_port`.
-- Why is it a good idea to use a port grater or equal to 1024?
+- Why is it a good idea to use a port greater or equal to 1024?

 ## Task 3